 Transoesophageal echoardiography in cardiac surgery

 Our research program on transoesophageal echocardiography is investigating the impact of this new technique on diagnosis, management and outcome of patients during cardiac surgery.
-This research stream was developed by Prof Colin Royse and continues with many collaborators.
+This research stream was developed by Professor Colin Royse and continues with many collaborators.

 The use of ultrasound is the modern day revolution in anaesthesia and acute care medicine.
 The use of ultrasound in the acute care specialties of anaesthesia, intensive care, emergency medicine, and surgery has evolved from discrete, office-based echocardiographic examinations performed by radiologists or cardiologists to the real- time or point- of- care clinical assessment and interventions by the acute care physician.
 Use of ultrasound improves speed and accuracy of clinical assessment and is non-invasive and cheap.